DJ King Flow interviews REKS and Artisin for Mixtape Addict 54.

 Since starting his career in 2012, he has forged meaningful connections across major American cities, including New York, Dallas, Providence, Miami, and Seattle.
 Alongside his long-time collaborator Young Amsterdam, he has cultivated a vibrant, cross-border rap community.
 Their shared passion for authentic hip-hop has led them on extensive journeys across the United States, fostering partnerships and encouraging creative collaboration.

-In 2015, DJ King Flow launched Mixtape Addict, a radio show that quickly gained popularity on stations globally.
+In 2015, DJ King Flow launched Mixtape Addict, a hip-hop radio show that quickly gained popularity on stations globally.
 By 2019, the platform expanded with Mixtape Addict Report, a video interview series offering in-depth discussions with key figures in hip-hop.
 Touring France, Canada, and New York, the series marked a new chapter in delivering raw, unfiltered hip-hop journalism to international audiences.

 Interview Guests: REKS & Artisin.